 We agree with the reviewer that in a strict sense experiments are needed to infer causality.
 We thus also agree with the reviewer’s recommendation to acknowledge that our study is based on correlative data and to moderate some of our wording.
 For the relationship between butterfly presence and ant abundance, it is indeed true that some other environmental factor may influence both ant abundance and butterfly presence (although it is known that some minimum abundance of ants is necessary to enable the butterfly to complete its’ life cycle).
 For the relationship between selection on flowering time and butterfly presence, it is also true that we have not proved causation in a strict sense.
-In this case, however, we know from direct observations that (1) butterfly attack reduces fitness by larval feeding on seeds, and (2) that butterflies preferentially attack early-flowering individuals (Table 3 and Appendix S4 and S5 in the ms).
+In this case, however, we know from direct observations that (1) butterfly attack reduces fitness by larval feeding on seeds, and (2) that butterflies preferentially attack early-flowering individuals (Table 3 and Appendices S5 and S7-S9 in the ms).
 In the revision, we now acknowledge that our results are based on correlative data.
 We have also moderated our wording, in particular with regards to the relationship between ant abundance and butterfly presence.
 Also based on comments by another reviewer, we now overall give less weight to the results regarding the effects of community context in the manuscript.

 Details P.7, l.3: How many shoots did plants have in total?